vastamat/BGE/README.md

 First clone the repository with `git clone --recursive <URL> bge`.
 > Note: If the repository has already been cloned non-recursively, use `git submodule update --init` to clone the necessary submodules.

-## Build
+## Building with CMake
-cd bge
+- cd bge
-mkdir build && cd build
+- mkdir build && cd build
-cmake ..
+- cmake ..
-cmake --build .
+- cmake --build .